-Chairman Nicholas J. Sarwark called the meeting to order at 9:00 a.m. (all times Eastern Standard Time)
+Chairman Nicholas J. Sarwark called the meeting of the Libertarian National Committee (LNC) to order at 9:00 a.m. (all times Eastern Standard Time)

 OPPORTUNITY FOR PUBLIC COMMENT

 Brief abstracts of issues mentioned during public comment are attached as Appendix A.